Azure/azure-powershell/src/SignalR/SignalR/help/Test-AzSignalRName.md

 # Test-AzSignalRName

 ## SYNOPSIS
 Check the availability of a name.
+Alias: Test-AzSignal.

 ## SYNTAX